Catelyn Stark: A Storm of Swords

-Catelyn's brother Edmure Tully places Catelyn under house arrest at Riverrun, but Robb pardons her after he announces his wedding to Jeyne Westerling, invalidating his marriage proposal to House Frey.
-Lord Walder Frey agrees to forgive Robb if Edmure marries his daughter Roslin, and Catelyn travels to the Frey seat of the Twins to attend the wedding with Robb and other northern lords.
-However, Walder Frey and his men take revenge on Robb for his slight on their house by slaughtering the northern host, an act of treachery that became known as the "Red Wedding".
+Catelyn's brother, Edmure Tully, places Catelyn under house arrest at Riverrun, but Robb pardons her after he announces his wedding to Jeyne Westerling, invalidating his marriage proposal to House Frey.
+Lord Walder Frey agrees to forgive Robb if Edmure marries his daughter Roslin, and Catelyn travels to the Frey seat of the Twins to attend the wedding with Robb and other Northern lords.
+However, Walder Frey and his men take revenge on Robb for his slight toward their house by slaughtering the Northern host, an act of treachery that became known as the "Red Wedding".
 In an attempt to save her son's life, Catelyn takes Aegon Frey hostage and kills him when Roose Bolton kills Robb regardless, but she still has her throat slashed by Raymund Frey.
-The Freys then mutilate Robb's corpse, and throw Catelyn's stripped naked corpse into the Green Fork in mockery of House Tully's tradition of river burial.
+The Freys then mutilate Robb's corpse and throw Catelyn's stripped, naked corpse into the Green Fork in mockery of House Tully's tradition of river burial.

-Three days later, Catelyn's body is washed ashore downstream along with hundreds of other corpses, and a wolf pack led by Arya Stark's stray direwolf Nymeria is drawn to scavenge upon the dead.
-However, Arya is skinchanging into Nymeria at the time during her sleep, recognizes her mother's body, controls Nymeria to pull it out of the river and guards it against other wolves until the outlaw band Brotherhood Without Banners passes by to repel the wolves.
-Catelyn is then resurrected by Lord Beric Dondarrion, who sacrifices his life force to revive her in repayment to her husband Eddard's honoring.
-However, the period of time she spent deceased has caused Catelyn's body to partly decay, disfiguring her looks; furthermore, upon her reanimation she loses most of her previous kind personality, except for her hatred of the Lannisters and the Freys.
-Catelyn then assumes command of the Brotherhood, and changes their aim to terrorizing anyone related to House Frey and Lannister.
+Three days later, Catelyn's body is washed ashore downstream along with hundreds of other corpses, and a wolf pack led by Arya Stark's stray direwolf, Nymeria, is drawn to scavenge upon the dead.
+However, Arya, skinchanging into Nymeria during her sleep, recognizes her mother's body, controls Nymeria to pull it out of the river, and guards it against other wolves until the outlaw Brotherhood Without Banners passes by and repels the wolves.
+Catelyn is then resurrected by Lord Beric Dondarrion, who sacrifices his life-force to revive her in repayment for her husband Eddard's honor.
+However, the time she spent deceased has caused Catelyn's body to partially decay, disfiguring her appearance; furthermore, upon her reanimation, she loses most of her previous kind personality, except for her hatred of the Lannisters and the Freys.
+Catelyn then assumes command of the Brotherhood and changes their aim to terrorizing anyone related to House Frey and Lannister.
 Her uncompromising brutality earns her the moniker "Lady Stoneheart".
-Under her leadership the Brotherhood capture one of Walder Frey's great-grandsons, Petyr Frey, demanding a ransom.
-When a son of Walder Frey, Merrett Frey, delivers the ransom he finds that Petyr has already been hanged and after he is interrogated he is hanged himself.
+Under her leadership, the Brotherhood captures one of Walder Frey's great-grandsons, Petyr Frey, demanding a ransom.
+When a son of Walder Frey, Merrett Frey, delivers the ransom, he finds that Petyr has already been hanged, and after he is interrogated, he is hanged himself.